|Nutritional Guidelines (per serving)|

-- Remove the steak from the pan and add the sliced onions.
+Remove the steak from the pan and add the sliced onions.
 Lower the heat and cook until soft and browned, about 5 minutes.
-Add the onions to the steak and add a dash of Worcestershire sauce.
+Add the onion to the steak and add a dash of Worcestershire sauce.

-- Dice one tablespoon of butter.
+Dice 1 tablespoon of butter.
 Whisk together the eggs until the yolks and whites are just combined.
 Gently stir in the tiny cubes of butter and the salt and pepper.

-- Continue to swirl or to lift the edges of the omelet with a rubber spatula to allow the runny egg to cook.
-Once the omelet is set and custardy looking add the steak, onions, and shredded cheese to the center of the omelet and then immediately start tilting the pan to roll the omelet.
+Continue to swirl or to lift the edges of the omelet with a rubber spatula to allow the runny egg to cook.
+Once the omelet is set and custardy looking add the steak, onion, and shredded cheese to the center of the omelet and then immediately start tilting the pan to roll the omelet.
 Continue to tilt the pan and roll the omelet onto a warm plate.
-You can also just fold the omelet when you are rolling and then flip it onto a plate by holding the plate over the top of the pan and then flipping!
-If you wait to start rolling the omelet until it is no longer soft looking it will be dry and overcooked!
-The rolling continues to cook the inside of the omelet!
-Top with Sriracha!
+You can also just fold the omelet when you are rolling and then flip it onto a plate by holding the plate over the top of the pan and then flipping.
+If you wait to start rolling the omelet until it is no longer soft looking it will be dry and overcooked.
+The rolling continues to cook the inside of the omelet.

 Top with Sriracha, if desired.
 Serve and enjoy.